What to see in the demilitarized zone (DMZ) of Hue?

 Ben Hai River

-The Ben Hai River, which emerges from the Laotian highlands and empties into the East Sea, symbolized the demarcation line between North and South Vietnam, an important landmark in the partition of the country by the Geneva Accords from 1954.
+The Ben Hai River, which emerges from the Laotian highlands and empties into the East Sea, symbolized the demarcation line between North and South Vietnam, an important landmark in the partition of the country for the 1954 Geneva Accords.

 Hien Luong Bridge

-The Hien Luong Bridge spanned the famous Ben Hai River.
+Hien Luong Bridge spanned the famous Ben Hai River.
 Built by the French in 1950, this bridge was 178 m long, consisted of 7 spans on a road consisting of 894 planks.
-The Geneva Accords wanted each party to exercise sovereignty over 89 m.
-In the great victory of the North Vietnamese revolutionary army in the spring of 1975, the Hien Luong Bridge became the bridge of reunification, a symbol of the desire for reunification.
-The bridge still exists but is preserved as a historical monument, a special national vestige, where many Vietnamese come to remember the many sacrifices of Vietnamese soldiers.
+The Geneva Accords wanted each party to exercise sovereignty over the 89 metre structure.
+In the great victory of the North Vietnamese revolutionary army in the spring of 1975, the Hien Luong Bridge became the bridge of reunification, a symbol of the desire for the two to be joined together again.
+The bridge still exists but is preserved as a historical monument, a special national vestige where many Vietnamese come to remember the many sacrifices of Vietnamese soldiers.

 Vinh Moc tunnels

-Located a dozen kilometres from the Hien Luong bridge, the Vinh Moc tunnels symbolize the resistance of the Vietnamese people, the incredible feat of human labour, engineering and perseverance in the face of the intensive bombing of American planes.
-Secretly built between 1966 and 1967 by the inhabitants, this real "underground fortress" had 3 levels and stretched for several kilometres, served as a refuge for civilians but also for the military.
+Located a dozen kilometres from the Hien Luong bridge, the Vinh Moc tunnels symbolise the resistance of the Vietnamese people, the incredible feat of human labour, engineering and perseverance in the face of intensive bombing by American planes.
+Secretly built between 1966 and 1967 by the inhabitants, this real "underground fortress" had 3 levels and stretched for several kilometres, serving as a refuge for civilians but also for the military.

-It was an underground city where there were dormitories, meeting rooms, kitchens, schools, operating room, nursery and even a maternity ward that saw 17 births!
-The beaches around Vinh Moc are sublime and deserted, you can enjoy the magnificent scenery here, where the beach is stretching as far as the eye can see, with golden sand beside the blue sea.
+It was an underground city where there were dormitories, meeting rooms, kitchens, schools, operating rooms, nurseries and even a maternity ward that saw 17 births!
+The beaches around Vinh Moc are sublime and deserted so you can enjoy the magnificent scenery here, where the beach stretches as far as the eye can see, with golden sand beside the blue sea.